martenbiehl/making-embedded-systems-exercises/week-1/week-1-system-description.md

 The air quality measures are temperature, humidity, particulate matter (PM2.5 and PM10), eCO2, formaldehyde, volatile organice compounds (TVOC).
 The presence of the user is detected with an ultrasound sensor.
 The user can page through the air quality measurements with the onboard button.

-The connection to the server is handled by a networking co-processor.
+The connection to the server is handled by a networking co-processor (regarded as a black box in this assignement).

 - **Option 1:** Particle Xenon using CoAP over OpenThread
 - **Option 2:** ESP32 using MQTT over Wifi